Canonical Correlation Forests: Classification Experiments

 \subsection{Comparison to State-of-the-art Tree Ensembles}

-To investigate the predictive performance of CCFs, we ran comparison tests against the state-of-the-art algorithms random forest (RF) and rotation forest over a broad variety of datasets.
-The results show that CCFs significantly outperformed both methods, creating a new benchmark in classification accuracy for out-of-the-box decision tree ensembles, despite being a considerably more computationally efficient than rotation forests as discussed in Section \ref{sec:CompComp}.
-In addition to comparing to these state-of-the-art methods, we also compared to a reduced version of our algorithm where we use tree bagging, as per RF, as an alternative to the projection bootstrap.
-We refer to this method as CCF-Bag.
+To investigate the predictive performance of CCFs, we ran comparison tests against RFs and rotation forest (Rot-For) over a broad variety of datasets.
+The results show that CCFs significantly outperformed both methods and create a new benchmark in classification accuracy for out-of-the-box decision tree ensembles, despite being a considerably more computationally efficient than rotation forests as discussed in Section \ref{sec:CompComp}.

-For each method the ensemble was composed of $L=500$ trees, noting that as forests converge with increasing $L$ \cite{breiman2001random}, the selection of $L$ need only be based on computational budget.
-Each tree used the information gain split criterion of C4.5 \cite{C4.5} as the basis for choosing the best split, as is the default for WEKA's \cite{hall2009weka} implementations of RF and rotation forest.
-The choice of the information split criterion over the Gini criterion (the split criterion in MATLABs \textsc{TreeBagger} function and Breiman's original \cite{breiman2001random} implementation), was based on this giving better results for RF on the tested datasets.
-The RF, CCF-Bag and CCF algorithms were all implemented in MATLAB and we set the parameter for the number of features to sample at each step to $\lambda = \Call{ceil}{\log_2 \left(D\right) +1}$ (where $D = D^r+D^c$ is the total number of features prior to the binary expansion of categorical features), with the exception that we set $\lambda=2$ when $D=3$ so that random subspacing and CCA can both be employed.
+To better understand the key factors behind these improvements, we also considered a number of variations of the CCF algorithm.
+Firstly, we considered using bagging, as per RF, instead of projection bootstrapping.
+We refer to this algorithm as CCF-Bag.

+Secondly, we considered the effect of uniformly sampling the projection matrix, $\Phi$, from the space of valid rotation matrices, instead of using CCA.
+Here our notion of a uniform distribution over rotations is based on the Haar measure as discussed by \cite{diaconis1987subgroup} and \cite{blaser2016random}.
+We refer to this approach as random rotation forests (RRFs).
+To carry out the required rotation matrix sampling, RRFs use the procedure laid out in \cite{blaser2016random} based on a QR decomposition \citep{householder1958unitary} of independent draws from a unit Gaussian.
+Note that, unlike \cite{blaser2016random}, the random rotation in RRFs is carried out at separately each node, as opposed to using a single rotation for the whole tree.

+Finally we considered using RRFs with the addition of bagging, referring to this as algorithm as RRF-Bag.
+RRF-Bag shares similarity with the Forest-RC algorithm of \cite{breiman2001random}.
+A key difference is that Forest-RC independently samples elements of the projection matrix uniformly in the range $\{-1,+1\}$, biasing the projected features, $U = \mathcal{X} \Phi$, away from the original axis compared with uniformly sampling rotations.
+Forest-RC also allows sparsity by calculating $n_p$ separate projections, each with a maximum of $n_{v}$ non-zero values, such that $\Phi$ is constructed as a $D\times n_p$ matrix where there are only $n_v$ values are nonzero in each column.
+We do not consider Forest-RC directly here, but note that previous results suggest that its average performance is similar to RFs.